 Your application (including all attachments) must arrive as one single document in pdf format.

 Please write the reference number 2-1064/2023 in the subject field.

 Only complete applications will be registered and thereafter assessed.
-No additions to your application will be accepted after midnight (Stockholm time) on the application closing date 21 September 2021.
+No additions to your application will be accepted after midnight (Stockholm time) on September 21 2023.
 The KI-NIH PhD Office cannot provide feedback on incomplete applications after the application deadline.